ssemyan/BirdQuiz/README.md

 ```

 ### 2. Azure OpenAI Access
-You need an Azure OpenAI deployment with a GPT-4 model.
-Get:
+You need an Azure OpenAI deployment with a GPT-4 (or any other capable) model.
+You will need the following:
 - **Azure OpenAI Endpoint**: `https://your-resource-name.openai.azure.com/`
 - **Deployment Name**: The name of your GPT-4 deployment (e.g., `gpt-4`)
 - **Azure Subscription**: Access to the Azure subscription where the resource is deployed